Thoron

 Health Impact

 When thoron decays, it releases particles that can damage your lungs and potentially cause lung cancer.
-According to a 2024 report, people in Ireland are exposed to about 0.35 millisieverts (mSv) of radiation from thoron each year.
-That’s about 8.4% of the total radiation dose the average person receives annually (See diagram below).
+The population of Ireland is exposed to about 0.35 millisieverts (mSv) of radiation from thoron each year.
+That is about 8.4% of the total radiation dose the average person receives annually.
 This estimate is based on a thoron survey conducted between 2007 and 2009.
 This data is available in the 2024 Ionising Radiation National Dose Report, which was published by the EPA and HIQA.

 The National Thoron Survey